pillars/styleguides/css.md

 ### Leading 0s

-Do not use put 0s in front of values or lengths between -1 and 1.
+Always put 0s in front of values or lengths between -1 and 1.

 ```
 /* bad */
+font-size: .8em;

+/* good */
 font-size: 0.8em;

-/* good */
-font-size: .8em;
 ```

 ### Pixels vs ems vs rems

 Use px for font-size, because it offers absolute control over text.
-Additionally, unit-less line-height is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the font-size.
+Additionally, unitless line-height is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the font-size.

 ---